 Congenital Heart Disease

 Congenital heart disease happens when something goes wrong while the heart is forming in a baby that's still in the womb.
-The heart defect sometimes leads to problems right after birth, but other times there aren't any symptoms until you become an adult.
+The heart abnormality sometimes leads to problems right after birth, but other times there aren't any symptoms until you become an adult.